 Charges were filed due to the following reasons:

-If your spousal abuse case is being prosecuted by the Office of the City Attorney, it means that a criminal complaint was filed by the person claiming to be a victim, a police officer or someone else in the vicinity:
+If your spousal abuse case is being prosecuted by the Office of the District Attorney, it means that a criminal complaint was filed by the person claiming to be a victim, a police officer or someone else in the vicinity: